Skip to main content

 In "From Glory To Goo," manage a colony on a hostile alien planet, balancing resources and defense against Goo creatures.
 Procedurally generated maps, various biomes, and upgradable colony ships ensure a unique experience each playthrough.
 Recruit units, form alliances with aliens, and upgrade your colony to ensure survival.

-• Engaging gameplay that combines elements of RTS, tower defense, and resource management, providing a fresh take on the genre.
+• Engaging gameplay that combines elements of RTS, tower defense, and resource management, providing a satisfying experience.

-• Active developer support with regular updates and responsiveness to community feedback, enhancing the overall experience.
+• Active developer support with frequent updates and responsiveness to community feedback enhances the overall experience.

 • gameplay